chilli-axe/mpc-autofill/readme.md

   * Located in `/autofill`,
   * Responsible for parsing XML orders, downloading images from Google Drive, and automating MPC's order creation interface.

-Each component of the project has its own README and Python dependencies.
+Each component of the project has its own README; check those out for more details.

+# Requirements
+* Python 3.9+ and the packages specified in `requirements.txt` for each component (web project and desktop client).

+# Contributing
-Please ensure that you install the `pre-commit` Python package and run `pre-commit install` before committing any code to your branch / PR - this will run `black` and `isort` on your code to maintain consistent styling.
+* Please ensure that you install the `pre-commit` Python package and run `pre-commit install` before committing any code to your branch / PR - this will run `black` and `isort` on your code to maintain consistent styling.